stephenjsnow/Portfolio/index.md

 ## Sample Code

 #### Biomedical Imaging
 This [example](Demo-6.htm) uses masking and the python package *imageio* to loop through a series of a single patient's MRI scan to highlight their recently diagnosed glioblastoma.
+This sample uses data collected by the [Cancer Imaging Archive](https://wiki.cancerimagingarchive.net/display/Public/Brain-Tumor-Progression).

+This [example](Assign_4_portfin.htm) visualizes the action potentials of a single neuron recording.
+This example uses nested for loops, various other pandas functions and matplotlib to create heat maps to visualize the data across all experimental conditions.
+This sample uses data collected by [Dr. Nathan Crowder](https://www.dal.ca/faculty/science/psychology_neuroscience/faculty-staff/our-faculty/nathan-crowder.html) of Dalhousie University.

 #### Neurological Trauma
 Here is an example of code I wrote for analyzing the causes of [traumatic brain injuries leading to death in children and young adults](2020-10-29-230913.htm).

 This is some futher analysis of the [root causes of traumatic brain injuries](2020-10-29-163939.html) across four age groups.
-This data is borrowed from an opensource dataset for [traumatic brain injuries](https://www.kaggle.com/jessemostipak/traumatic-brain-injury-tbi))
+This sample uses data borrowed from an opensource dataset for [traumatic brain injuries](https://www.kaggle.com/jessemostipak/traumatic-brain-injury-tbi).

 #### Public Health
 This is code I wrote to visualize the [initial COVID-19 outbreak](Covid1.html) in 5 major countries.

 This code allows further analysis and exploration into the [average death rates in confirmed cases of COVID-19](Covid2.html) in 5 major countries.
-This data is borrowed from an opensource dataset for [COVID-19](https://www.kaggle.com/ashudata/covid19dataset))
+This data is borrowed from an opensource dataset for [COVID-19](https://www.kaggle.com/ashudata/covid19dataset).

-#### NESC 3505 - Neural Data Science Coursework
-This [example](Assign_4_portfin.htm) was written to visualize the action potentials of a single neuron recording.
-This example uses nested for loops, various other pandas functions and matplotlib to create heat maps to visualize the data across all experimental conditions.
-This sample uses data collected by [Dr. Nathan Crowder](https://www.dal.ca/faculty/science/psychology_neuroscience/faculty-staff/our-faculty/nathan-crowder.html) of Dalhousie University.